-Frequency of examination- If all is well, your ophthalmologist will see you every 12 to 18 months.
+If all is well, we will need to see you every 12 to 18 months.

-If there are changes occurring within the eye or if there is a deterioration of your general health, your GP or ophthalmologist may ask to see you more often.
+If there are changes occurring within the eye or if there is a deterioration of your general health, we may need to see you more often.

-Most often there will be no symptoms noticed by the patient despite the diabetic changes slowly occurring at the back of the eye.
+Most often there will be no symptoms that you would notice despite the diabetic changes slowly occurring at the back of your eye.